 Just How Much Heat Is Coming From My Grill?

-Have you ever wondered how hot your grill gets when cooking burgers, hot dogs or steaks?
-I’m not talking about the internal temperature of grill area with the cover on as shown by the thermometer most grills have today.
-Gas or charcoal, those thermometers are usually found at the top of the covers, not near the grate where the food is actually cooked.
+Have you ever wondered how hot your grill gets when cooking burgers, hot dogs, or steaks?
+I’m not talking about the internal temperature of the grill area with the cover on, as shown by the thermometer most grills have today.
+Gas or charcoal, those thermometers are usually found at the top of the covers, not near the grate where the food is cooked.

-The thermometer you find in the hood measures the temperature inside the grilling cavity when you have the hood closed down.
+The thermometer in the hood measures the temperature inside the grilling cavity when the hood is closed down.
 As soon as you open the hood, that temperature drops significantly.
-It may be important to know that temperature but is doesn’t tell you how hot the surface is.
+It may be important to know that temperature, but it doesn’t tell you how hot the surface is.

-These hood thermometers are typically very inexpensive and very inaccurate.
-If the hood materials are thin or poorly constructed, the reading from these thermometers can vary significantly.
+These hood thermometers are typically very inexpensive and need to be more accurate.
+In addition, if the hood materials are thin or poorly constructed, the reading from these thermometers can vary significantly.

-Yes, the more BTU’s a gas grill may be rated may mean that it can produce more heat, but it may just mean how much gas the grill is using, not how efficient it is.
-As previously mentioned, if the grill is poorly constructed or made from thin or inferior metals, the amount of heat won’t really matter unless you’re grilling with the cover off.
+Yes, the more BTUs a gas grill may be rated, it may produce more heat, but it may just mean how much gas the grill uses, not how efficient it is.
+Also, as previously mentioned, if the grill is poorly constructed or made from thin or inferior metals, the heat won’t matter unless you’re grilling with the cover off.

-This post is also not about the virtues of gas grilling compared to charcoal grilling or the pros and cons of each.
-I’m trying to understand how to measure the amount of heat a gas or charcoal grill emits from the heat source so I have better control of what I’m cooking.
+This post is also about something other than the virtues of gas grilling compared to charcoal grilling or the pros and cons of each.
+Instead, I’m trying to understand how to measure the amount of heat a gas or charcoal grill emits from the heat source to better control what I’m cooking.

-When I cook inside on my gas stove, a recipe might tell me to heat a pan over medium-high heat so I set the knob to medium-high and I’m done.
-The same goes with grilling.
-Many grill recipes tell you to heat your grill to medium or medium high before starting.
+When I cook inside on my gas stove, a recipe might tell me to heat a pan over medium-high heat, so I set the knob to medium-high, and I’m done.
+The same goes for grilling.
+Many grill recipes tell you to heat your grill to medium or medium-high before starting.

-On a gas grill this is easy.
-You set the grill using knobs and hope they are calibrated to the right temperature.
+On a gas grill, this is easy.
+First, you set the grill using knobs and hope they are calibrated to the right temperature.
 But what is that temperature?
 Does it matter?

 On a charcoal grill, it’s not so easy.
-There are no knobs to adjust the heat so you have to rely on manipulating the charcoal to get the desired temperature.
-How many briquettes, what type of briquette, how are they arranged in the grill, how long do you let them heat up and most important, how do you know when they are the right temperature?
+There are no knobs to adjust the heat so you have to manipulate the charcoal to get the desired temperature.
+How many briquettes, what type of briquette, how are they arranged in the grill, how long do you let them heat up and most importantly, how do you know when they are at the right temperature?